FIS Licence Holder

 All athletes competing at FIS events must have a FIS licence - If you are unsure whether you require a FIS licence, please discuss it with your coach now or refer to the detailed descriptions given beside each FIS licence type.

-Please note if you join us as a FIS Licence Holder you will automatically receive all of the BSS Member benefits.
+Please note if you join us as a FIS Licence Holder you will automatically receive all of the GBS Member benefits.

 In order to be awarded a FIS Licence, you must:

 1. Hold a valid GBR passport.
 Please send a copy of your valid GBR passport to email@example.com on purchasing your FIS Licence.

 2. Register with your Home Nation for the 2018/2019 season.
 Please note in some cases your 2017/2018 Home Nation registration will not run out until later on in 2018, however you must renew now to ensure we have confirmation that you will be registered for the whole of the 2018/2019 season.

 3. Completion of medical declaration form by a qualified medical practitioner which certifies that the athlete has had an appropriate evaluation of their medical health and agreement that you inform GBS should any change to your health occur during the season.